Schedule AnAppointment

 Sometimes your eyes may not be watery at all, which can be a symptom of dry eye.
 If you're experiencing dry eye, eye infections, or just need an update to your prescription, CEENTA’s eye doctors are available in more than a dozen locations in North and South Carolina to make sure your eyes are healthy and seeing as best they can, whether you’re wide awake or about ready to go to sleep.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Would you like an appointment with our eye doctors?
-Call 704-295-3000.
-You can also schedule an appointment online or through myCEENTAchart.
-In-office and virtual visit appointments are available.
+You may schedule an appointment online or through myCEENTAchart.